 by Editorial Staff and Contributors

-Throughout life, old bone is lost and new bone is added to the skeleton.
-During childhood and adolescence, new bone is added faster than old bone is removed.
+Over a lifetime, bone is lost and added to the skeleton.
+During the child and teen years, new bone is added faster than old bone is removed.
 As a result, bones become heavier, larger, and denser.
-Peak bone mass is reached around age 30.
-From that point on, more bone is lost than is replaced, usually at a slow rate.
-When women reach menopause and their estrogen level drops, bone loss begins to more rapidly exceed bone replacement.
+Peak bone mass (measured by bone mineral density) is reached around age 30.
+From that point on, more bone is lost than is replaced.
+This usually happens at a slow rate.
+When women reach menopause, their estrogen level drops.
+The bone loss happens faster than bone building.
 If not treated, excessive bone losses may lead to osteoporosis.
-Osteoporosis is more likely to occur if optimal bone mass was not achieved during the bone-building years.
+It’s more likely if peak bone mass was not reached during the bone building years.

 What are the risk factors for osteoporosis?

 How is osteoporosis diagnosed?

 Are there screening tests for osteoporosis?

 How can I reduce my risk of osteoporosis?